jayeshsonavane2025/WeatherWebApp/README.md

 1. Open the  Weather website in your browser.
 2. Instantly view the current weather conditions, including temperature, humidity, and cloud cover.

+## Tech Stack

+This web application is built using the following technologies:

+- **HTML:** For structuring the content and layout of the website.
+- **CSS:** For styling and visual presentation of the website.
+- **JavaScript:** For adding interactivity and dynamic features to the website.
+- **API:** To fetch real-time weather data and display it on the website.

 ## Installation